Joseph Darnand: Capture, trial and execution

-In April 1945, he fled from Sigmaringen to Meran in Northern Italy.
-He was captured by the British in Italy on 25 June 1945 and taken back to France, where he was sentenced to death on 3 October 1945 and executed by firing squad on 10 October 1945 at the Fort de Châtillon.
-Like some other collaboration leaders, Darnand had been "found guilty of 'collaboration with the enemy.'"
+In April 1945, he fled from Sigmaringen to Merano in northern Italy.
+The British captured him in Italy on 25 June 1945 and took him back to France.
+Like some other collaboration leaders, Darnand was found guilty of collaboration with the enemy.
+He was sentenced to death on 3 October 1945 and executed by firing squad on 10 October 1945 at the Fort de Châtillon in Paris.